Anthony Spaulding: Attorney-at-law

 Spaulding practiced law occasionally with his mentor Dudley Thompson, representing clients as a criminal defence attorney.
-In April of 1962, Spaulding appeared as counsel for boxer Ralph Stephenson also known as "Kid Ralph" and George Taylor who were charged jointly with attempted murder after an incident in which an upholsterer Granville Allen was shot.
+In April 1962, Spaulding appeared as counsel for boxer Ralph Stephenson also known as "Kid Ralph" and George Taylor who were charged jointly with attempted murder after an incident in which an upholsterer Granville Allen was shot.
 Allen testified that he came upon a political meeting on March 26 at the intersection of Harris and Georges street in Saint Andrew, when he was identified as a supporter of a rival political party.
 Allen was then hit with a stone and instructed to leave by a police corporal which he did.
 Allen also testified that the next morning he confronted the mother of the person who had accused him the day prior on Moore Street, and was afterwards shot at by Stephenson and Taylor when he went to his mother's home at Sparrow Street.
-Both Stephenson and Taylor were acquitted by an all-male jury in June of 1962.
+Both Stephenson and Taylor were acquitted by an all-male jury in June 1962.
 Spaulding would later represent Stephenson on charges of manslaughter in a truck accident involving the death of two 8-year old boys.

 In December 1966, Spaulding represented George "Feathermop" Spence who was acquitted of a charge of arson and rioting after the accused set fire to the West Lane business place of Louis Rashford in Kingston.
 Spence was a political enforcer for Spaulding and the PNP, and accompanied Prime Minister Manley on his historic trip to Cuba in July 1975 as part of an unofficial group.
 Spence was also a subject of an enquiry into overpayment of contracts by the Kingston and St. Andrew Corporation that same month.
-Spence was murdered at the his shop in west Kingston on December 12, 1975.
+Spence was murdered at his shop in west Kingston on December 12, 1975.

-In November 1967, Spaulding along with his brother Winston, served as defense counsel for Loban Campbell who was acquitted of the charge of fatally shooting Albert Brown in August of 1966 on Chestnut Lane.
+In November 1967, Spaulding along with his brother Winston, served as defense counsel for Loban Campbell who was acquitted of the charge of fatally shooting Albert Brown in August 1966 on Chestnut Lane.
 Two witnesses testified that Winston "Burry Boy" Blake, who was later described as a political enforcer for the PNP, subdued the victim as he was shot, although the first witness stated that the given testimony was untrue after being shown her deposition by Spaulding.
 It was also suggested in court that the first witness resided in a house acquired through then Minister of Development and Welfare Edward Seaga.